gilesgamon/ssl-wmq-camel-sqs-broker/README.md

 TODO List

-Provision DynamoDB with TF (including ttl, which is prep'd in teh data) & check I haven't missed any other key components Tidy paramater handling (json perhaps) & error checking in scripts Extend the number of parameters configured through said json (for example performance parameters) Test implementation & auto remove of the MQ-MQ loopback route
+Provision DynamoDB with TF (including ttl, which is prep'd in the data) & check I haven't missed any other key components Tidy paramater handling (json perhaps) & error checking in scripts Extend the number of parameters configured through said json (for example performance parameters) Test implementation & auto remove of the MQ-MQ loopback route